ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   This is a for loop. the condition is a counter that counts to ten.
 The result would write "0123456789" to the page.
         *   If the variable i is less than ten, the code inside the curly braces is executed.
 Then the counter is incremented.
         *   The condition is checked again, if i is less than ten it runs again.
+*   Loop Counters
+    -   A for loop uses a counter as a condition.
+This instructs the code to run a specified number of times.
+Here you can see the condition is made up of three statements:
+        *   Initialization - Create a variable and set it to 0.
+This variable is commonly called i, and it acts as the counter.
+            -   let i = 0;
+            -   The variable is only created the first time the loop is run.
+You will sometimes see this variable declared before the condition.
+The following is the same and it is mainly a preference of the coder.
+                *   let i;
+                *   for (i = 0; i < 10; i++) {
+                *       // code goes here
+                *   }
+        *   Condition - The loop should continue to run until the counter reaches a specified number.
+            -   i < 10
+            -   The value of i was initially set to 0, so in this case the loop will run 10 times before stopping.
+The condition may also use a variable that holds a number.
+If a variable called rounds held the number of rounds in a test and the loop ran once for each round, the condition would be:
+                *   let rounds = 3;
+                *   i < (rounds);
+        *   Update - Every time the loop has run the statements in the curly braces, it addes one to the counter.
+            -   i++
+            -   One is added to the counter using the increment operator (++).
+Another way of reading this is that it says, "Take the variable i, and add one using the ++ operator."
+It is also possible for loops to count downwards using the decrement operator (--).